Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 Having a stable leader in the system helps to avoid state synchronization between remote participants, reduce the number of exchanged messages, and drive execution from a single process instead of requiring peer-to-peer coordination.
 One of the potential problems in systems with a notion of leadership is that the leader can become a bottleneck.
-To overcome that, many systems partition data in non-intersecting independent replica sets (see “Database Partitioning”).
+To overcome that, many systems partition data in non-intersecting independent replica sets.
 Instead of having a single system-wide leader, each replica set has its own leader.
 One of the systems that uses this approach is [Spanner]().

 Because every leader process will eventually fail, failure has to be detected, reported, and reacted upon: a system has to elect another leader to replace the failed one.